testingisdocumenting/znai/td-documentation-cli/documentation/deployment/workflows.md

 If your documentation will pull in files and code snippets from other codebases in the monorepo, also define and add the codebases to your documentation's lookup-path file in the Makefile:
 :include-file: deployment/makefile-with-lookup.make {readMore: true, readMoreVisibleLines: 5}

+Note: In addition to allowing you to pull in artifacts from other codebases, referencing these dependencies in your Makefile validates the accuracy of your docs against these codebases at build time. \
+\
+If you want these benefits without auto-deploying on push, simply remove `--deploy dist/mdoc` from `${TS_MDOC_HOME}/bin/mdoc --doc-id <add-your-doc-id-here> --source mdoc --deploy dist/mdoc` in your Makefile.

 ## Add Codebase to CMDB Registry

 Complete the steps under [Registration](deployment/registration), being sure to add your codebase name (e.g., `ts_my_codebase_name`) to the optional field `ts_documentation_vats_codebase_name`.